 Executive Meddling: Dropping the original idea of Human Resources being a vast neural net for the more literal concept of human Duracell batteries because Viewers Are Morons.
 Giving all the other stuff that has to be explained (or not) in this trilogy, one wonders why this idea was so difficult to put across.

 Originally, Will Smith was offered the role of Neo, but turned it down for his part in Wild Wild West.
 To his eternal woe.

-The "mental projection" of the Matrix would have been plot-relevant, with the butch blonde character "Switch" appearing as a woman in the Matrix, but a man in the real world.
-This is perhaps mirrored by Larry AKA Lana Wachowski coming out as a transgendered woman in 2012.
+The "mental projection" of the Matrix would have been plot-relevant, with Switch (the butch blonde woman and only other woman in the crew besides Trinity) appearing as a woman in the Matrix, but a man in the real world.
+This is perhaps mirrored by Larry AKA Lana Wachowski coming out as a transgender woman in 2012.